Falc00n007/MulticloudK8sclusters4Gitlab/README.md

     done
 </pre>

+The KUBECONFIG environment variable is set at the parent group level, eliminating the need to define it separately for each individual project.

 #Continued!
 I am currently working on developing the documentation.
 It will take some time to complete.
 Please follow me for updates so that we can move forward together.
 Thank you.